WiIIiam278/Velocitab/docs/Placeholders.md

 | `%debug_team_name%`      | Internal team value, used for list sorting    | `1_alpha_William2` |

 ### Customising server display names
 You can make use of the `server_display_names` feature in `config.yml` to customise how server display name appear when using the `%server%` placeholder.
-In the below example, if the user was connected to a server with the name "`very-long-server-`name" and the player name format for the group that server belongs to included a `%server%` placeholder, the placeholder would be replaced with "`VSLN`" instead of the full name!
+In the below example, if a user is connected to a server with the name "`very-long-server-`name" and the player name format for the group that server belongs to includes a `%server%` placeholder, the placeholder would be replaced with "`VSLN`" instead of the full server name.

 <details>
 <summary>Server display names (config.yml)</summary>